mattludwigs/kickstart/README.md

 $ kickstart.py
 ```

-This run kickstart and ask you a few questions, follow the prompt and then you should have the new project started in your directory.
+Then run kickstart and ask you a few questions, follow the prompt and then you should have the new project started in your directory.
 Just have navigate to the project and you can get started.

+## License
+Kickstart is released under the MIT License.